gavinvangent/socket-packet/README.md

 ### encoding

 The encoding to use when parsing/stringifying packets, default is'utf8'
-Caveat: if you use [socket.setEncoding()](https://nodejs.org/docs/latest-v8.x/api/net.html#net_socket_setencoding_encoding) and it does not match this encoding, problems may be expeienced ...
+Caveat: if you use [socket.setEncoding()](https://nodejs.org/docs/latest-v8.x/api/net.html#net_socket_setencoding_encoding) and it does not match this encoding, problems may be experienced ...
 I have not yet tested this

 ### packetStringifier